 Dr Waqar Azmi OBE, Chairman of the Charity, said:

 “We know it is not enough to simply say ‘never again’ after genocide, we must take concrete actions within our society to ensure that hatred and intolerance is never left unchallenged.
-Our fantastic Community Champions held over 100 events across London during July to ensure that those who died at Srebrenica are never forgotten, and this awards dinner is an opportunity to celebrate their hard work and commitment to fighting hatred”
+Our fantastic Community Champions held over 100 community action events across London during July to ensure that those who died at Srebrenica are never forgotten, and this awards dinner is an opportunity to celebrate their hard work and commitment to fighting hatred”

 Here’s a full list of the winners: